mikhailsirenko/spatiotemporal-commuting-patterns/README.md

   <img src="figures/fig3a.png">
 </p>

-This pattern becomes more apparent if we will plot the stations coloured by cluster on the map.
+This pattern becomes more apparent if we plot the stations coloured by cluster on the map.
 The city centre is full of stations clustered as *CBD*. *Inner residential* stations forming an "inner ring" around the *CBD*, while *outer residential* stations create an "outer ring."
-The choropleth represents adult population by ward.
+The choropleth represents the adult population by ward.

 <p align="center">
   <img src="figures/fig3c.png">